accuknox/examples/README.md

 # Prompt Firewall Examples

-A small example repository that demonstrates how to combine an LLM client (`litellm`) with a prompt / response scanning middleware (`accknox-llm-defense`) and GitHub MCP tools to safely call models that may use external tools.
+A example repository that demonstrates how to combine an LLM client (`litellm`) with a prompt / response scanning middleware (`accknox-llm-defense`) and GitHub MCP tools to safely call models that may use external tools.

 This project includes a minimal runnable script, `github-agent/app.py`, which: